What to Look for When Inspecting Your Bearings

 Inspecting the Bearings

 When the motor arrives for repair, cut and inspect every bearing, especially if a VFD controlled it.
-Inspecting the bearings provides vital information helping make the best recommendation for repair.
+Inspecting the bearings provides vital information that indicates the best options for repair.
 Knowing why the bearing failed and taking steps that prevent it from happening again improves the machine's lifetime performance.

-Bearing inspection is also required by AR100-2015, the recommended motor repair practices of the Electrical Apparatus Service Association (EASA).
+Bearing inspection is also required by AR100-2015, the recommended motor repair practices of EASA (the Electrical Apparatus Service Association).
 Section 2.2 on Bearings begins, “Bearings should be inspected for failure modes such as spalling, contamination, fretting, fluting, frosting, and scoring or other damage.”

-We recommend the following procedure to inspect the bearings.
+We recommend the following procedure to inspect the bearings for signs of electrical damage due to VFD control.
 These steps are available in the AEGIS® Handbook.
+Of course, bearings have many possible failure modes, each of which should also be checked for.

 Please Note: Follow established safety precautions and use personal protective equipment including eye protection, hearing protection, face shield, gloves and protective clothing.